-Lincolnshire is really popular for its beaches!
-This county lies on the East coast of England and is known for its natural beauty.
+Lincolnshire is really popular for its beaches, this county lies on the East coast of England and is known for its natural beauty.

 Here’s a quick round up to help you make up your mind where to go this Summer.

 The golden beach is a big draw and the traditional seaside shops, cafes and entertainment make this area a must if you’ve children to amuse.
 It’s a blue flag beach and there is a lifeguard on duty.
-You can hire a beach hut/chalet from £6 as well as deck chairs.
+You can hire a beach hut/chalet as well as deck chairs.
 The car parking is excellent and there are good facilities on the promenade.

 There are decent places to eat including a few good fish and chip shops nearby too!
 Dogs are not allowed.

 2. Sutton on Sea

 This is a quieter beach spot making is the ideal spot to relax with the family or just to read a book and enjoy the ocean view.

 It is a blue flag beach with a lifeguard on duty and plenty of facilities to enjoy.
 Beach huts and deck chairs can be hired daily and parking is good.
 This is a clean, unspoilt beach and the fishing is good too.
 Unfortunately, no dogs are allowed until after Summer.